tpwres/teczki-polskiego-wrestlingu/content/e/kpw/2017-08-12-kpw-godzina-zero-2017.md

 venue = "gdynia-sports-center"
 +++

-The second Godzina Zero (_Hour Zero_) was a massive event by KPW standards.
+The second Godzina Zero (_Zero Hour_) was a massive event by KPW standards.
 Both championships were defended against foreign opponents.
 Not one but two women's matches were held, and a huge 8-man elimination ladder match led the second half.

 The challenger to [Greg](@/w/greg.md)'s OldTown Championship was [Fynn Freyhart](@/w/fynn-freyhart.md) in his first appearance for KPW.
 Fynn is a German wrestler from Lubeck, who has Polish origins (and a respectable command of the language).
 At the time, Fynn was appearing in wXw Academy, as well as several organizations in northern Germany.